morbidlyocheese/morbidlyocheese.com/README.md

     - [ ] tiktok
     - [x] twitch
     - [x] youtube
+    - [ ] coolors

 ---

 #### possible | look into
 - displaying last tweet on home page -> mostly for notification of stream changes
-- ways to display images and such for the webcomic -> lookinto frameworks/apis
+- ways to display images and such for the webcomic -> look into frameworks/apis

 ---